google/fscrypt/README.md

 additionally require certain kernel configuration options to be set to use native encryption.
 See [Runtime Dependencies](#runtime-dependencies).

-Most of the testing for fscrypt has been done with ext4 filesystems.
-However, the kernel uses a common userspace interface, so this tool should work with all existing and future filesystems which support encryption.
-If there is a problem using fscrypt with other filesystems, please open an issue.

 ### Other encryption solutions

 It is important to distinguish Linux filesystem encryption from two other